Welcome to Part 5 of the School of Golf Architecture. For an introduction to this series, check out the first installment.

 Jeff: I think connectivity is very, very important.
 The walk between holes, from one green to the next tee—I feel like you’re just comfortable when you leave a green and you know where the next tee is.
 Something as simple as that.
 I’ve been to so many golf courses, unfortunately, where you leave a green and, if you haven’t been there previously, you’re thinking, Where do I go next?

-Garrett: One place where I see that done really well is at Bandon Trails, where the name of the course is focusing, in fact, on the transitions between the holes.
+Garrett: One place where I see that done really well is at Bandon Trails, where the name of the course focuses, in fact, on the transitions between the holes.
 And those transitions are beautiful, the paths are well tended, and the walks are well thought out.

 Garrett: When you have one of these long walks between a green and a tee, I think it’s great not only when there’s something to look at—a view or just something to give you a reason to do the walk—but I also like when it feels as though you’re going somewhere new, where you’re not just going back through the same old territory.